Ewert-Technologies/notarytool-kotlin/README.md

 ### Pre-Requisites

 To be able to notarize an application for macOS, you need to have an Apple Developer account, with access to App Store Connect.
-In order to make calls to the Notary API, you first need to create an API Key,
+In order to make calls to the Notary API, you first need to create an API Key;
 see: [Creating API Keys for App Store Connect API](https://developer.apple.com/documentation/appstoreconnectapi/creating_api_keys_for_app_store_connect_api) for instructions.
 After creating an API key, you should have the following information: